cairis-platform/cairis/_posts/2016-08-10-cairisweb.md

 ### 2. Opening CAIRIS for other apps and services ###

 We wanted to develop an API that people could use for leveraging CAIRIS' analytical capabilities without using the GUI.
-When CAIRIS was used on the [webinos project](http://webinos.org), many of the requirements and architectural design models were created and generated without using the GUI at all, and (scripts were used to import data into CAIRIS for processing, and export data from CAIRIS into various formats)[https://github.com/webinos/webinos-design-data].
+When CAIRIS was used on the [webinos project](http://webinos.org), many of the requirements and architectural design models were created and generated without using the GUI at all, and [scripts were used to import data into CAIRIS for processing, and export data from CAIRIS into various formats](https://github.com/webinos/webinos-design-data).
 By interacting with the CAIRIS database exclusively through the web services, the CAIRIS web app has become a design tool that uses the CAIRIS API.

 ### 3. Evolving CAIRIS into multiple apps ###